Logano in another rift as he eyes title shot at Texas

 Logano is fourth in points going into Sunday’s race at the 1½-mile Texas track, trailing Joe Gibbs Racing teammates Truex, Hamlin and Kyle Busch.
 Kevin Harvick, Ryan Blaney — after boldly dressing as Princess Leia for his Halloween party this week — Kyle Larson and hard-luck Chase Elliott are also still in playoff contention.

 Harvick won at Texas last fall, when he got past pole-sitter Blaney in overtime.
-After a good start to the playoffs this season, ranking second after the first two races, Harvick has slipped below the cutline.
+After a good start to the playoffs this season, ranking second after the first two races, Harvick has slipped below the cutline but will start on the pole after a qualifying lap of 189.707 mph Saturday night.

 Five years removed from the only Cup title in his 19 seasons, Harvick believes the experience of the No. 4 Stewart-Haas team has helped during the tough stretch.